leolanese/JS_ES6_workshop/README.md

 > A Promise represents an operation that hasn't completed yet, but is expected to in the future.

 A Promise is in one of these states:
 1.1 Pending: initial state, not fulfilled or rejected.
 1.2 Fulfilled: meaning that the operation completed successfully: fulfilled with a value 1.3 Rejected: meaning that the operation failed: rejected with a reason (error).

+> ES6 standardise promises and remove the external dependencies currently required to use promises.

 A pending promise can become either fulfilled with a value, or rejected with a reason (error).